wdelgadohern/practice_exercise/README.md

 ## Practice

-This is an example of a README.md
+This is an example of a README.md describing this project.
+Basic exercises.

 Name: Wilson Delgado